hemingchen/CarND-Behavioral-Cloning-P3/writeup_report.md

 ####2.
 Final Model Architecture

-The final model architecture (model.py lines 142-155) is the same as the NVIDIA model that consisted of a convolution neural network with the following layers and layer sizes:
+The final model architecture (model.py lines 142-157) is the same as the NVIDIA model that consisted of a convolution neural network with the following layers and layer sizes:
 1. 5x5 filter with depth of 24 and RELU activation
 2. 5x5 filter with depth of 36 and RELU activation
 3. 5x5 filter with depth of 48 and RELU activation
 4. 3x3 filter with depth of 64 and RELU activation
+5. dropout layer - 0.3
-5. 3x3 filter with depth of 64 and RELU activation
+6. 3x3 filter with depth of 64 and RELU activation
+7. dropout layer - 0.3
-6. Fully connected layer with 100 outputs
+8. Fully connected layer with 100 outputs
-7. Fully connected layer with 50 outputs
+9. Fully connected layer with 50 outputs
-8. Final layer with 1 output
+10. Final layer with 1 output

 ####3.
 Creation of the Training Set & Training Process

 To capture good driving behavior, I first recorded two laps on track one using center lane driving.

+Here is an example image of center lane driving:
+![Image Cropping][./writeup_images/before_and_after_crop.jpg]

 I then recorded another two laps driving in the center of the lane.